 How much water do you need to drink to stay hydrated?

-There are some general rules of thumb like 2 liters, 8 glasses or 1 gallon (the latter is the rule of thumb in bodybuilding and in fitness) a day.
+There are some general rules of thumb like 2 liters, 8 glasses or 1 gallon (the latter is a rule of thumb in bodybuilding and fitness) a day.

-However, you can also go to a more personal approach by calculating how much water you (yes, I mean YOU) need on a daily basis.
+However, you can also go to a more personal approach to calculating how much water you (yes, I mean YOU) need on a daily basis.

 I first learned about it when training with Nicole Moneer, but you can find various articles on the internet about it.Learn how to stay hydrated in 5 super easy ways. #coaching #mentorship #MindfulPlanning Click To Tweet

 How to calculate your water intake